hackcuny2024/AcademiX/README.md

 ## **The Result: A Vision Realized**
 **AcademiX** stands today as a testament to the vision of a comprehensive educational platform.
 Witness the transformation as students navigate their learning journey effortlessly, armed with an intuitive interface and the support of an advanced AI companion.

+## **Future Plans**
+### **1. Global Language Support:**
+- We are committed to broadening language support, making AcademiX accessible to learners worldwide.
+Stay tuned for updates on new language additions.
+### **2. Collaborative Learning Spaces:**
+- Introducing collaborative learning spaces where students can engage in group activities, discussions, and collaborative projects.
+Fostering a sense of community and shared learning experiences.

 # Join AcademiX To Start Your Transformative Edcuational Journey Today!